Ann Govednik

-Ann Barbara Govednik (July 21, 1916 – August 6, 1985), also known by her married name Ann Van Steinburg, was an American competition swimmer who represented the United States at the 1932 and 1936 Summer Olympics.
+Ann Barbara Govednik (July 21, 1916 – August 6, 1985), also known by her married name Ann Van Steinburg, was an American competition swimmer who represented the United States at the 1932 Los Angeles and 1936 Berlin Olympics.
+A graduate of St. Cloud State University, in 1932 she set an unofficial world record in the 100-yard breaststroke of 1:18.
+After retiring as an elite competitive swimmer, she had a career of over twenty years teaching swimming and physical education at the University of Minnesota Duluth, and Duluth's Washington Junior High School.